 In the film’s nightmarish second half, George gets a rare second chance to see how life would have been without his presence — a concept that’s been seen time and time again, but it still feels fresh and raw every time I rewatch this movie.
 And I still find tears in my eyes toward the end when everyone chips in to save good ol’ George Bailey, and when James Stewart whispers, “Attaboy, Clarence” and winks after the bell rings on the Christmas tree.
 Oh, who am I kidding?!
 I’m tearing up right now even typing about it!

 But…. how do you solve a problem like Mary?

 Mary is George’s wife and one true love, played with intelligence and warmth by Donna Reed.
 We see lots of her in the film’s first half, through childhood adventures and young adulthood until George finally realizes he’s in love with her.
 Throughout these scenes, she is quite lovely and open and trusting and displays a great sense of humor.
-She is worthy of his love and his equal in every way.
+She is his equal in every way.
 And she MUST be believable as his one true love in order for the second half of the film to work, because what she becomes is the straw that finally breaks George.
-Throughout the nightmare he witnesses in the second half — his brother dying, his mother withdrawing into a bitter old woman — it is the scene with his wife that finally gets to him.
+Throughout the nightmare he witnesses in the second half — his brother dying, his mother withdrawing into a bitter old woman — it is the scene with his wife that finally gets to him, that breaks him.

 And what does Mary become if George is out of the picture?
 A Spinster Librarian!
 Sigh.